APCSPrinciples/ExplorePerformanceTask/README.md

 <h2>Common Mistakes:</h2>

-+ For full credit you will want to avoid these common mistakes:
+For full credit you will want to avoid these common mistakes:
-+ 2a: Make sure to explain why your innovation is "computational" meaning that is uses computers or computing devices (e.g. smartphones)
++ 2a: Make sure to explain why your innovation is "computational" meaning that it uses comuter code, computers or other computing devices (e.g. smartphones)
 + 2b: Say where you got images (e.g. Google image search or Canva image bank)
 + 2c: Do NOT use *hacking* or *cost* as a harmful effect.
 A harmful effect should be a specific result of your innovation.
 + 2d: Avoid the words *hacking*, *hacked* or *hack*.
 Be specific about your data concern and how the data in your innovation could be problematic or misused.